kirtfitzpatrick/writer-reader/README.md

   vpcId: new AwsParameterStoreStringReader(VpcStackWriters.vpcId, AWS_TARGET),
 } as const;

+/**
+ * This is a bad example because Eks deploys to the same account and region as
+ * the VPC.
+See the examples directory for something more clever.
+ */
 export class EksClusterStack extends Stack {
   constructor(scope: Construct, id: string, props: JigStackProps) {
     super(scope, id, props);